A Graph Neural Network for the Era of Large Atomistic Models: Results

-The generalizability of the DPA-3.1-3M model is evaluated through its zero-shot prediction accuracy in the force field tasks of the LAMBench benchmark suite~\cite{peng2025lambench}.
-In the benchmark, the model's accuracy is assessed across 17 downstream datasets that span a wide range of research domains.
-These datasets were proposed in the literature as training resources for MLIPs designed to address various scientific challenges.
+The generalizability of the DPA-3.1-3M model was assessed by evaluating its zero-shot prediction accuracy on force field tasks across 12 downstream datasets spanning three distinct scientific domains: \textit{Catalysis}, \textit{Inorganic Materials}, and \textit{Molecules}, as detailed in Tab.~\ref{tab:ffperformance}.
+These datasets were proposed in the literature as training resources for MLIPs designed to address various scientific challenges, and for efficiency, we randomly downsampled each to a maximum of 1,000 data frames.
 Importantly, they were independently constructed from the training datasets within the OpenLAM-v1 collection.
-In this context, zero-shot prediction refers to the direct evaluation of the DPA-3.1-3M model's prediction error on the downstream datasets without additional training.
-It is noteworthy that the DPA-3.1-3M model is employed to predict the energy difference between the labels and a dummy model that linearly correlates the DFT energy with chemical composition.
-The accuracy of the DPA-3.1-3M model, along with other state-of-the-art LAMs released prior to May 1, 2025, is evaluated using the dimensionless error metric introduced by the LAMBench~\cite{peng2025lambench}.
-This metric integrates energy, force, and, where applicable, virial errors across datasets from various research domains into a single dimensionless value.
-A value of 0 indicates perfect alignment with DFT predictions, while a value of 1 signifies an error equivalent to that of a dummy model.
-Following the protocol in Ref.~\cite{peng2025lambench}, for each domain, the value is computed as the logarithmic average of the normalized errors over all datasets within that domain, while the overall average is defined as the arithmetic mean across five domains.
-A lower error metric implies that the model would either provide superior accuracy as a standalone PES model or require less data for fine-tuning in downstream applications.
+In this context, zero-shot prediction refers to the direct evaluation of the DPA-3.1-3M model's prediction error on the downstream datasets without any additional training.
+It is important to note that energy labels computed via DFT can differ by an arbitrary constant due to variations in pseudopotential selection and software implementations.
+To address this, for energy prediction, each model in this test is employed to predict the energy difference between the labels and a dummy model that linearly correlates the DFT energy with chemical composition.
+In contrast, predictions for forces and virials are directly obtained from the models without such adjustments.